Credit card spending needs to be controlled. Otherwise, you may end up with revolving credit card debt at a VERY high interest rate.

 Shoot, I’ve spent too much on my credit card at a time when I shouldn’t because I got less of a 2011 bonus than expected.
+In fact, my 2011 bonus was $0!
+And because it was $0, I got motivated to negotiate my severance and leave just a few moths later.
 January’s statement reminds me how easy it is for people to spend freely only to feel regret one month later.

 |JANUARY 2012 CREDIT CARD STATEMENT|